jbx-protocol/juice-721-delegate/README.md

 Each tier has the following optional properties:

-- a contribution floor amount, overridable by a pricing resolver that can return dynamic values.
+- a contribution floor amount.
 - a max quantity.
 - a number of voting units to associate with each unit within the tier.
 - a reserved rate, allowing a proprtion of units within the tier to be minted to a pre-programmed beneficiary.